Has urinary leakage made the “sneeze and cross” second nature?

 Repeat this cycle 10-15 times, gradually increasing the duration of your contractions.

-Bridge with a Ball Between the Knees:
+Bridge With a Ball Between the Knees

 Lie on your back with your knees bent and feet flat on the floor, hip-width apart.